alexismhill3/pinetree-demo/README.md

 The `phage_model.py` script was sourced from the actual Pinetree [repo](https://github.com/clauswilke/pinetree), and `simple_plasmid.py` is a modified version of the pinetree tutorial code from the docs [site](https://pinetree.readthedocs.io/en/latest/intro.html).

+To install the python packages required to run these scripts, run (from the main project directory):

+`pip3 install -r requirements.txt`

 ### References:

 B. R. Jack, D. R. Boutz, M. L. Paff, B. L. Smith, C. O. Wilke (2019).
 Transcript degradation and codon usage regulate gene expression in a lytic phage.
 Virus Evol.
 5:vez055.